longndt/react-course/lesson1-setup/lab/lab1.md

 ## Overview

 In this lab session, you'll create a Student Dashboard application using TypeScript and React.
-This project simulates the kind of interface you might build for your final year project - a management system with multiple views and data handling.
+This project demonstrates building a professional management system with multiple views and data handling.

 ## Exercises